Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 Funding Model: Primes Supporting Sovereign Industry

-• Primes’ Contribution: Defence Primes can finance the dSIL as part of their commitment to developing local capabilities.
+• Primes’ Contribution: Defence Primes can co-fund the dSIL as part of their commitment to developing local capabilities.

 Hewlett Packard Enterprise (HPE) and Intel®: Catalysts for Sovereign Innovation